 At this brother-sister camp, boys attend Camp Kenwood, while girls head to Camp Evergreen.
-They'll have access to an amazing rock climbing and ropes course, try sports like volleyball and ultimate frisbee and dive into individual sports like archery and yoga.
+They'll have access to an amazing rock climbing and ropes course, try sports like volleyball and ultimate frisbee and dive into individual sports like volleyball and yoga.
 The program also has a rich selection of arts offerings like digital photography, cooking science, music and furniture building.
+If you're looking for a traditional camp experience with cute cabins and live-in counselors, a private lake and...well, even the opportunity to take aim at huge foam and rubber dinos in archery, this one's for you!
+There's even a color war...woohoo!
 Ages 7 to 15.

-This New England boys' retreat known for its sports concentration and exciting outdoor adventure program is really two camps in one: a mainland campus for ages 7 to 12, and an island campus for ages 13 to 15.
+This New England boys' on Lake Winnipesaukee is known for its sports concentration and exciting outdoor adventure program.
+It's really two camps in one: a mainland campus for ages 7 to 12, and an island campus for ages 13 to 15.
 Campers and staff embrace the Winaukee "Tree of Values," which highlights enthusiasm, loyalty, sportsmanship, friendship, achievement and cooperation.
 Ages 7 to 15.

 Sleepaway camp in MA

-Camp Greylock touts one of the smallest camper-to-counselor ratios in the Northeast.
+Camp Greylock touts one of the smallest camper-to-counselor ratios in the Northeast, divided between junior and senior campers.
 Set on 300 acres of land in the Berkshires, campers at this boys-only program focus on improving their skills in sports and nonathletic areas.
 The first "color war" in American camping was also held here in 1917.
 Ages 6 to 16.

 Camp Mah-Kee-Nac offers a solid athletics program with collegiate- and professional-level coaching.
 The all-boys camp boasts pool and waterfront activities as well as adventure and creative endeavors including wood shop, where kids can craft anything from a folding Ping-Pong table to a canoe.
+Elective activities are offered everyday except for Wednesday—field trip day.
 Ages 7 to 15.